EnricoVelez/Zus-Supply-Management-System/README.md

 # Zus-Supply-Management-System
-An inventory system for Zus Coffee Brunei, never deployed
+An inventory system for Zus Coffee Brunei, never deployed SQL file is provided for the MyPHPAdmin database

 ## Disclaimer

 This project was originally developed for Zus Coffee but was never deployed or used.